w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   changed anytime, and there will be the option to attach [multiple accounts per role](https://github.com/paritytech/substrate/pull/12437).
 - Setting metadata for an item or collection (metadata includes all essential information about the item or the collection).
-Metadata could consists in any arbitrary data like the IPFS hash.
+Metadata could consist of any arbitrary data like the IPFS hash.
 - Setting or re-setting the price of an item.
 - Clearing attributes and metadata of a collection or an item.
 - Changing the owner of an item or a collection.
 - Transferring an item, as well as creating and canceling transfer approvals of a specific item, or an [atomic swap](https://github.com/paritytech/substrate/pull/12285).
 - Transferring ownership of an item.
-- Delegating accounts: delegated accounts can approve changes to an item's attributes and transfer an item.
+- Delegating accounts: Delegated accounts can approve changes to an item's attributes and transfer an item.
 The item owner always has control and can decide to cancel approvals from a delegated account.
 - One can also execute pending atomic swaps created by a counterpart.